tiagoferreirainf/springadmin-demo/README.md

 ### Docker images:
 - SpringAdmin - Server of SpringAdmin prepared to startup and expose port 8082.
 - Eureka - Server of Eureka prepared to startup and expose port 8082.
-- UserManagement - Demo microservice 1 to test servers capabilities.
+- TaxManagement - Demo microservice with Tax CRUDs.
-- XXXXXXX - Demo microservice 2 to test servers capabilities.
+- WageCalculator - Demo microservice to calculate net salary.

 ### Helm charts:
 - SpringAdmin - Helm chart with necessary configuration to run SpringAdmin Server.
 - Eureka - Helm chart with necessary configuration to run Eureka Server.
-- UserManagement - Helm chart with necessary configuration to run demo microservice Usermanagement.
+- TaxManagement - Helm chart with necessary configuration to run demo microservice TaxManagement.
-- XXXXXXX - Helm chart with necessary configuration to run demo microservice XXXXXXX.
+- WageCalculator - Helm chart with necessary configuration to run demo microservice WageCalculator.
 - MongoDB - Helm chart with necessary configuration to run a MongoDB database.

+## Functional Review

+## Installation Procedure

+## Testing